Below we answer the frequently asked questions about kava.

 A. When you drink a good quality, potent kava the first thing you may feel is your lips and mouth feeling slightly numb.
 This is normal.
 One of the active ingredients in kava has known analgesic effects.
 The numbing is a sign you are drinking a good kava.

 When drinking kava you are likely to feel calm and content, a greater sense of wellbeing, happier and perhaps even euphoric.
 Any feelings of fear, worry, or stress that you may have had will diminish.
 Any troublesome thoughts racing through your mind will slow down.
 Your muscles will start to relax, your body will start to feel heavy and eventually you may start to feel sleepy.

 How kava makes you feel will also depend greatly on the variety, quality and type of kava you drink.
 The higher the quality and the fresher the kava the more potent it will be.
 The effects are also determined by the variety of kava you drink and its’ mix of kavalactones or active ingredients which are identified by the chemotype of any given kava variety.

 Q. How long does kava take to kick-in?

-A. You’ll generally start to feel kava kick-in 5-15 minutes after drinking a shell.
+A. You’ll generally start to feel it kick in 5-15 minutes after drinking a shell of kava root tea.
 The first sensation you’ll feel is a numbing of the lips, tongue and mouth.
 You can then expect to start feeling the mental and physical relaxation soon after that.
 It is recommended that you drink kava on an empty stomach to ensure you feel its effects.
 If you drink kava on a full stomach, the effects may not kick-in.

 There are other reasons the effects of kava may not kick-in when you first start to drink it.
 Kava works with your body to produce its effects and sometimes that means your body will take time to adjust to receiving the active ingredients in the kava before it responds.
 In this instance, you may not feel the effects of kava until you’ve been drinking kava for a few days or even weeks consecutively.
 This is known as Reverse Tolerance.